-- 6. Term of Plan.
+6. Term of Plan.
 The Plan shall become effective upon the earlier to occur of its adoption by the Board or its approval by the stockholders of the Company as described in Section 17 of the Plan.
-It shall continue in effect for a term of ten (10) years unless sooner terminated under Section 12 of the Plan. - 7.
-Option Exercise Price and Consideration. - (a) Exercise Price.
+It shall continue in effect for a term of ten (10) years unless sooner terminated under

+7. Option Exercise Price and Consideration.

+(a) Exercise Price.
 The per Share exercise price for Optioned